-Appendix 2: Measurement to Support Improvement
+Appendix 1.
+Measurement to Support Improvement

 The Diabetes in Pregnancy Quality Standard Advisory Committee identified some overarching goals for this quality standard.
-These goals were mapped to indicators that can be used to monitor the progress being made to improve transitions from hospital to home in Ontario.
+These goals were mapped to indicators that can be used to monitor the progress being made to improve care for people with diabetes in pregnancy in Ontario.
 Some indicators are provincially measurable, while some can be measured using only locally sourced data.

 Collecting and using data associated with this quality standard is optional.
-However, data will help you assess the quality of care you are delivering and the effectiveness of your improvement efforts.
+However, data will help you assess the quality of care you are delivering and the effectiveness of your quality improvement efforts.